 UE energy saving is also very important for the sustainability, as well as user experience.
 For example, in 5G network, lots of UE energy is wasted consumed due to downlink monitoring when there if no traffic.
-On the other hand, in the IMT-2030 vision, there are lots of new applications such as mobile AI, AI agents etc., which will significantly increase the amount of traffic, especially uplink traffic.
+On the other hand, in the IMT-2030 vision [27], there are lots of new applications such as mobile AI, AI agents etc., which will significantly increase the amount of traffic, especially uplink traffic.
 Therefore, the UE energy saving for both idle/low loaded condition and the high loaded condition should be considered.

-Editor’s note: reference needed for the “IMT-2030 vision” in the above paragraph.

 The evaluation on the system can provide guidance to support the end-to-end energy efficiency design for the 6G system.
 The current evaluation on the communication system is based on the UE perceived throughput (UPT), which requires the UE to be served as soon as possible when the service triggers.
-However, from the user perspective, this is not perceived by the user, i.e, the user experience stays almost the same when transmission QoS is satisfied.
+However, from the user perspective, this is not perceived by the user, i.e., the user experience stays almost the same when transmission QoS is satisfied.
 This means that for some service, the UE is over provisioned by the network, which doesn’t improve user experience but wastes of the network power.
 Thereby, when evaluating the energy consumption, throughput/UPT should not be pursued as the target, instead, what the user actually perceives should be used for evaluation.
 In other words, the energy consumption should be evaluated under the same user QoS satisfaction, e.g. reliability of provided service, where the reliability is defined in TS 22.261 [14] as percentage value of the packets successfully delivered to a given system entity within the time constraint required by the targeted service out of all the packets transmitted in the context of network layer packet transmissions.

 Joint consideration of network and UE energy saving should be considered from day one, not only for the joint cooperation to improve the energy efficiency and to reduce the power consumption for both sides, while meeting the service requirement requested by the UE.